 Day 2 – Around the Sea of Galilee

 This day is devoted to exploring Holy Christian sites around the Sea of Galilee.
 We start with a visit to the first century synagogue discovered in Magdala, hometown of Mary Magdalene.
 We continue to the exhibition of the 2000 year old wooden boat at Ginosar “Sea of Galilee Boat“, from where we can also go for a Sail on the Sea of Galilee.

-After lunch in a local fish restaurant, we drive to Kursi, site of the swine miracle (Matthew 8), and tour Capernaum.
+After lunch in a local fish restaurant, we drive to Kursi, site of the Miracle of the Swin (Matthew 8), and tour Capernaum.
 We end the day at the Mount of Beatitudes, Where by Catholic tradition Jesus stated the Sermon on the mount (Matthew 5).

 Day 3 – On the Way to Damascus